BudddyDudeGuy/Night-City-Refined/README.md

 1. Open your mod list folder and run "ModOrganizer.exe"

+⚠️⚠️YOU WILL SEE A WINDOW POP UP WITH AN UNLOCK BUTTON.
+DO NOT CLICK UNLOCK, GIVE THE GAME SOME TIME TO LAUNCH.
+NEVER CLICK UNLOCK WHILE PLAYING THE LIST, IT WILL BREAK THE GAME ⚠️⚠️

 2. Once mod organizer is open, in the upper right of Mod organizer 2 you will see a dropdown menu beside the "RUN" button, select "REDprelauncher" and click the "RUN" button

 ![Screenshot 2024-11-03 181141](https://github.com/user-attachments/assets/91953cea-5040-45b1-b481-46ee820466f8)